African emigrants to Italy

+Job markets and economic opportunities represent a major driver of African immigration to Europe.
+However, a 2019 study also found issues pertaining to food insecurity, civil rights, and political instability significantly impacted outflow of migrants from African countries.
+While European legislation concerning immigration flow has focused primarily on economic draws, these socio-political factors have also been shown to have a demonstrated impact.

 In 2016, Italy's finance minister pushed for financial compensation from the European Union for his country's financial losses because of mass migration.
 As of 2016, the European Union had put forth 1.8 billion euros for the entirety of Africa's refugee efforts in Europe.